kaaja/MasterThesis/README.md

 ## File descriptions
 The folder "pythonFiles" contains files for postprocessing of the data, and production of figures.

-The folder "openFoamFiles" contains the necessary files for simulating the scenarios with openFoam.
+The folder "dataFiles" contains data that was manually created in ParaView.